Acute lymphoblastic leukaemia (ALL) in children

 Central nervous system (CNS) radiotherapy

-Children who have leukaemia cells in their CNS when they’re first diagnosed with ALL may need to have radiotherapy to their brain (cranial radiotherapy).
-Your child's specialist will discuss with you which treatment and how much of it your child needs, and will answer any questions you have.
-If your child is younger than 2 years old they will not be given this treatment.
+Children who have leukaemia cells in their CNS when they are first diagnosed with ALL need more frequent lumbar punctures with intrathecal chemotherapy.
+Your child’s specialist will discuss with you which treatment and how much of it your child needs, and will answer any questions you have.

 Side effects of treatment for ALLBack to top